 Online Clients: Online network clients/aircraft but not AI aircraft.

 Online Centers: Online network centers/airspaces.

 This dock window shows information about the user aircraft and about AI or multiplayer aircraft in several tabs.
+This does not cover online aircraft.
 Little Navmap has to be connected to the simulator to enable this feature.
 See Connecting to a Flight Simulator for more information on this topic.